Summer Programs FAQ

 Additionally, some instructors recommend bringing a mouse, as it may help to work with details in the design programs (particularly on a Windows laptop).

-Enrolled students will receive instructions to fill out waivers and other forms and they will also be required to complete various tasks via their CalCentral student accounts.
 In addition, most instructors will request that students install certain software before their arrival in class.
 Some instructors will also ask students to prepare mandatory readings and a few assignments before the course starts.

 We will send all necessary instructions before the start of the course.